Teaching English in Spain: Living in Spain

 Taxi

-Beware of taxi drivers charging extra fees for things like having excess baggage, travelling at night, and other unusual charges.
-Tourists and other Spain foreigners are often targeted by drivers for extra money.
+Beware of taxi drivers charging extra fees for things like having excess baggage, traveling at night, and other unusual charges.
+Tourists and other foreigners in Spain are often targeted by drivers for extra money.

 Train and Subway

-Larger Spanish cities such as Barcelona, Bilbao, Madrid, Palma de Mallorca, and Valencia all have subway systems.
-English teachers should not have any issues getting around town on the Spanish subway system; the subway in Spain is very similar to its North American counterpart.
-Colour-coded maps can be found in transit stations.
+Numerous Spanish cities have metro systems, including Barcelona, Bilbao, Madrid, Palma, Valencia, and Seville.
+English teachers should not have any issues getting around on the Spanish subway system; the metro in Spain is very similar to its North American counterpart.
+Color-coded maps can be found in transit stations.

 The railway system in Spain is one of the most important elements of Spain’s transit system.
-Most urban dwellers have access to light rail systems that can transport large amounts of people throughout the city.
+Most urban dwellers have access to light rail systems that can transport a large number of people throughout the city.
 Railroads cover most of the nation and commuters can travel throughout the Spanish countryside on the train.
-In addition to covering most of the country, the Spanish railway also links across the borders of France, Portugal, and Morocco, via an undersea tunnel, in the next few years
+In addition to covering most of the country, the Spanish railway also links across the borders of France and Portugal.

 Bus